 - (a) Retail principally handles the business centers offering a wide range of consumer banking products and services.
 Products offered include individual customer's deposits, credit cards, home and mortgage loans, auto, personal and microfinance loans, overdraft facilities, payment remittances and foreign exchange transactions.
 It also upsells bank products [unit investment trust funds (UITFs), etc.] and cross-sells bancassurance products.
 The segment includes the net assets of the servicing entity, RBSC, and portfolios of Rizal Microbank, Inc. - (b) Corporate principally handles distinct customer segments: (i) conglomerates; (ii) large corporations; (iii) emerging corporates, which focus on large middle accounts often referred to as the "Next 500 Corporations"; (iv) Japanese multinationals with a strong presence in the country; (v) Filipino-Chinese businesses; and, (vi) Korean businesses.
-This segment includes portfolio of RLFC.

-- (c) Small and Medium Enterprises (SME) principally handles the financial needs of the country's small businesses or the SMEs and the Commercial Middle Market segments.
+This segment includes portfolio of RLFC. - (c) Small and Medium Enterprises (SME) principally handles the financial needs of the country's small businesses or the SMEs and the Commercial Middle Market segments.
 The SME Banking Group provides a holistic approach serving both the financial (e.g. loans, deposits, investments, insurance, etc.) and non-financial needs (e.g. networking, financial literacy trainings, etc.) of client to help them grow their business.
-Clients are the entrepreneurs located in different parts of the country and spread in various industry sectors such as manufacturing, wholesale & retail trade, construction, hotels, agriculture, and healthcare, among others. - (d) Treasury principally provides money market, trading and treasury services, as well as the management of the Group's funding operations by use of treasury bills, government securities and placements and acceptances with other banks, through treasury and wholesale banking. - (e) Others consists of other subsidiaries except for RSBC and Rizal Microbank, Inc., which is presented as part of Retail, and RLFC which is presented under Corporate.
+Clients are the entrepreneurs located in different parts of the country and spread in various industry sectors such as manufacturing, wholesale & retail trade, construction, hotels, agriculture, and healthcare, among others.

+(e) Others - consists of other subsidiaries except for RSBC and Rizal Microbank, Inc., which is presented as part of Retail, and RLFC which is presented under Corporate.